felipe-barajas/SPDK-OCF-Parser/README.md

 9. On the Grafana server setup the newly created Prometheus source.
 The default port for the Prometheus server is 9090.
 For example:
 ![alt text](spdk_parser_datasource_image.jpg "Example")

-10. On the Grafana server create dashboards using the SPDK Parser data.
-Create a dashboard and add a panel.
-The panel needs to point to the Prometheus data source created in step above.
-The Query to use is one defined by SPDK Parser.
+10. On the Grafana server create a dashboard and add a panel.
+The panel needs to point to the Prometheus data source created in the step above.
+The metric query to use is one defined by SPDK Parser.
 See the next section for all the options.
-For example, to see the instantaneous rate of the Reads from the OCF device called "Cache1" grouped by 5s, use a query as shown in the picture below
+For example, to see the instantaneous rate of the Reads from the OCF device called "Cache1" grouped by 5s, use a metric query as shown in the picture below
 ![alt text](spdk_parser_dashboard_image.jpg "Example")

 Alternatively, under the Metrics drop down menu, select the "spdk" section as shown below.
 ![alt text](spdk_parser_metrics_image.jpg "Example")

 All the available metrics exposed by SPDK Parser will appear here.
-A sample dashboard is also provided in the sample_dashboard.json file.
+A sample dashboard is also provided in the *sample_dashboard.json* file.
 This file can be manaully edited and imported into Grafana as well.

 ### SPDK OCF Parser Queries Supported
 The following metrics apply to SPDK Bdevs and can be filtered using bdev_name